heechul/misc/README-map-detector.md

 	  Bit28: 315.51
 	  Bit29: 310.42

-In case the XOR addressing is used, we need to identify which two bits are paired with the XOR logic.
+In case the XOR addressing is used, we need to identify which pairs of two bits are XOR gated.
 We provide two scripts to aid this identification process.
 The following is performed on the same E3-1230 platform.
-It tests all pairs of two bits out of the 8 bits.
-Again, the outputs would form two distinct groups.
+It tests all pairs of two bits out of the total 8 bits.
+Again, the output would form two distinct groups.
 In this case, the lower bandwidth number means that the two bits are XOR paired.